 Island hopping to Ko Lipe (Koh Lipe) in the South of Thailand

 By the time it the last days of the year arrived, I arrived at the island of Koh Lipe, also called Ko Lipe.
-First I was a bit overwhelmed by the amount of tourists on such a small island, especially after Koh Mook where, in contradiction, the nature outbalanced humanity.
-But I booked my stay in the eco lodge of Adang Sea Divers and I totally love their concept!
+First I was a bit overwhelmed by the amount of tourists on such a small island, especially after Koh Mook where, in contradiction, nature outbalanced humanity.
+But I booked my stay in the eco lodge of Adang Sea Divers (I receive a small commission on your purchase through this link, and also if you book this accommodation here on Agoda) and I totally love their concept!
 You can read the full article about the scuba diving with them here.
 They provide their guests with a stainless steel water bottle which can be refilled for free to prevent too much plastic garbage on the island, they do weekly beach clean-ups and are very conscious about the environment.
-For the accommodation all shower and toilet water gets filtered and bacteria are getting eliminated and the water is used to water plants before it returns to the groundwater.
+For the accommodation, all shower and toilet water gets filtered and bacteria are getting eliminated and the water is used to water plants before it returns to the groundwater.
 I straight booked in some scuba diving for the next day.

 |Adang Sea, Eco Lodge & Dive Centre|

 Scuba Diving with Adang Sea Divers on Koh Lipe